Latest Streamr (DATA) News Update

 View original post

-What this means: This is bullish for DATA because it positions the protocol ahead of quantum computing threats, enhancing long-term security credibility.
+What this means: This is bullish for DATA as it future-proofs the protocol against emerging threats, potentially increasing enterprise adoption in security-sensitive sectors.

 Conclusion